-Geostationary satellites do not provide a global view of the Earth and their performance in terms of spatial resolution and radiometric noise is generally lower for polar orbiting satellites.
-They are actually designed for the monitoring of synoptic scale weather and rapidly changing weather phenomena.
-These features, in conjunction with their programme duration, do offer a perspective toward understanding regional climate processes better and their variability.
+Geostationary satellites do not provide a global view of the Earth and their performance in terms of spatial resolution and radiometric noise is hampered by the large distance from the Earth.
+They are actually designed for the monitoring of synoptic events and in support of nowcasting and their orbital position is precisely maintained.
+Geostationary satellites form a key part of the global observing system with a ring of satellites around the Equator covering the equatorial regions, sub-tropics and mid-latitudes.
+They have a clear advantage in understanding regional climate processes better and their variability (e.g. they are the key element for ISCCP).